What Is A Video Gamer? 10 Surprising Traits of Modern Players

 Console-Based Gaming

-Game consoles are the heart of many homes, serving as the only computer some families need.
+Game consoles remain the heart of many homes, serving as powerful entertainment hubs for the whole family.

 Computer Gaming